ZahidAliCodes/ZahidAliCodes/README.md

 Hi there 👋

-I'm Zahid Ali, a passionate JavaScript Developer from the vibrant city of Gujranwala,:flag_pakistan: Pakistan.
+I'm Zahid Ali, a passionate JavaScript Developer from the vibrant city of Gujranwala, :flag_pakistan: Pakistan.

 Here are some ideas to get you started: